Confidently erase data in active environments and from used IT assets.

 In each of these cases (besides outright device destruction), there’s also the added benefit of extending the life of your devices in support of corporate social responsibility (CSR) programs, including those that involve conserving natural resources and reducing e-waste.

 Organizations that wish to take on this type of device erasure should look to an independent erasure software provider that has been certified and proven to perform secure erasure of solid-state drives.
-The software used should provide verification of reaching hidden areas or areas set aside for overprovisioning, and it should also be able to overcome the BIOS freeze locks that prevent firmware-based erasure commands from executing.
+The software used to erase enterprise SSDs should provide verification of reaching hidden areas or areas set aside for overprovisioning, and it should also be able to overcome the BIOS freeze locks that prevent firmware-based erasure commands from executing.

 There are several questions you can ask to help find the right type of software vendor for secure SSD erasure: